 For more information about car seat inspection and installations, call 207-795-2695.

-Maine law requires that your baby rides homes in an approved child safety seat.
+Keep Your Baby Safe: Maine law requires that your baby rides home in an approved child safety seat.
 It’s best to take the time to install the car seat ahead of time, so you’ll be familiar with how it works before your baby is born.
 We recommend that you have the car seat inspected by a certified car seat inspection station, just to make sure it’s as safe as can be.

 Central Maine Healthcare helps with safe care seat installations by providing resources.
 We can connect you with the professionals that can test your installation.